readthedocs-fr/bin-server/README.md

 	page in github.

 	The document is very important yet the current one is not very good.
-The new documents is more straigth to the point.
+The new documents are more straight to the point.
 	EOF
 	$ git push fork redo-readme-juc